- (608) 230-8200

 BASIC uses crash history that is not specifically a behavior but instead the consequence of a

-3. Hours of Service Compliance – Operation of CMVs by drivers who are ill, fatigued, or in noncompliance with the HOS
+behavior or a set of behaviors. - Hours of Service Compliance – Operation of CMVs by drivers who are ill, fatigued, or in noncompliance with the HOS

 regulations.
 This BASIC includes violations of regulations pertaining to records of duty status